Andrew McCutchen Player Props: Pirates vs. Athletics

 Andrew McCutchen At The Plate

-- In 15.4% of his games this season, he has gone deep, and 3.7% of his trips to the dish.
+- He has hit a long ball in 15.1% of his games this year, and 3.6% of his trips to the dish.

-- McCutchen has driven home a run in 16 games this season (30.8%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on one occasion..
+- McCutchen has driven in a run in 16 games this year (30.2%), including six games with more than one RBI (11.3%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 44.2% of his games this season, with more than one run scored in 11.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.